 If the spacebar key on your keyboard stops working, you must be very annoyed.
 But don’t give up hope.
 You won’t be stuck with it there.
-In this guise, we’ll walk you through how to fix your not working spacebar key.
-Read on to find how…
+In this guide, we’ll walk you through how to fix your not working spacebar key.
+Read on to find out how…

 - Roll back your keyboard driver to an earlier version